dipsubhro/planner_cad_viewer/README.md

 2.  **Run the Streamlit App:**
     ```bash
-    streamlit run lifting_plan_automation/streamlit_app.py
+    streamlit run lifting_plan_automation/gui.py
     ```

 3.  **Open the Web App:**
     - A new tab will open in your web browser with the Streamlit application.

+4.  **Provide Lifting Parameters:**
+    You have two options to provide the lifting parameters:
+    - **Option 1: Enter Parameters in the GUI**
+        - Use the input fields to enter the Load Weight, Sling Angle, Number of Slings, Crane Capacity, and Sling WLL.
+        - Click the "Generate Lifting Plan from Inputs" button.
-4.  **Upload Your Excel File:**
+    - **Option 2: Upload Your Excel File**
         - Create an Excel file with your lifting parameters.
 You can use the following structure as a template:

 | Parameter                 | Value        | Unit    |
 | :--------------------------|:-------------|:--------|